The 3D Printed Sovereign Armor / Marisha Ray photoshoot, shop update & what’s next? (Part 2 of 2) August 7, 2016 08:30

 QUICK RECAP!
 What is the Sovereign Armor?
 I made this in honor of the creatives out there who know that, even though it’s empowering to be the ruler of your dreams and creations, you also know how incredibly lonely the journey can often be…Because it’s yours.
 All the frustrations, failures, revelations, and successes.
 Only you truly know the struggle you put into it.
 Everyone else can only imagine.
 It’s easy to critique, judge, and assume.
 It’s not easy to keep creating the things that can only come from you.

-Now that I’ve got those thoughts out of the way, please go check out Geek & Sundry’s awesome photoshoot with Marisha Ray.
+Now, please go check out Geek & Sundry’s awesome photoshoot with Marisha Ray.

 You can also read the little interview I did with Geek & Sundry’s Jackie Cole on the Sovereign Armor.

 3D Printed Sovereign Armor design: Melissa Ng (Lumecluster) | Historical Armor Consultant: Ian LaSpina (Knyght Errant) | Photographer: Eric Anderson | MUA: Misti Dawn | Model: Marisha Ray | PA: Joey Haeck | PA: Andrea Liu | Coordinator: Jackie Cole